gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'ms' parameter includes the OSCORE Master Secret value used in the OSCORE group.
 This parameter MUST be present.

-   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.
+   * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e., the OSCORE ID Context of the OSCORE group.
 This parameter MUST be present.

    * The 'group_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
 This parameter MUST NOT be present if the node joins the OSCORE group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.